cairdac-rd/script-language-fibo-benchmarks/tuplex/README.md

 Tuplex loads several library files at startup.
 The "print" function is part of these library functions.

-In order to start tuplex without loading the whole library files we use teh -notx switch :
+In order to start tuplex without loading the whole library files we use the "-notx" switch :
 ```
 time ./bin/txc -jit -nobc -vquiet -notx fib.tx
 ```